KDE/xdg-portal-test-kde/README.md

     flatpak run --env=QT_LOGGING_RULES=qt.qpa.qflatpak*.debug=true org.kde.PortalTest -platformtheme qflatpakplatform

 The test expects the xdg-desktop-portal service (and a backend, such as xdg-desktop-portal-kde) to be available on the session bus.
-It also requires [QFlatpakPlatform plugin](https://github.com/grulja/flatpak-platform-plugin) plugin to be installed.